aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/background/set-background-or-watermark-for-excel-worksheet/_index.md

 type: docs
 url: /worksheets/background/add/
 aliases: [/set-background-or-watermark-for-excel-worksheet/]
-keywords: "Aspose.Cells Cloud, Excel worksheet background, add worksheet background image, REST API, SDK"
+keywords: "Aspose.Cells, Excel, worksheet background, REST API, SDK, add image"
-description: "Learn how to add a background image to an Excel worksheet using Aspose.Cells Cloud REST API and SDKs.
-Includes request details, cURL example, and code samples for multiple programming languages."
+description: "Learn how to add a background image (PNG, JPEG, BMP) to an Excel worksheet using Aspose.Cells Cloud REST API.
+Includes endpoint, required parameters, authentication steps, cURL example, and SDK code samples."
 weight: 180
 ---

 This REST API adds a background image to a worksheet.

+> **Prerequisite:** The workbook must already exist in Aspose Cloud storage, and you need a valid JWT access token.
+Obtain a token through the OAuth2 `/connect/token` endpoint (see the authentication guide).

 ## REST API